P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 Here you can see comparative light plans, based on all HPS vs. all LED lighting for the same application.

 For the HPS solution, we can achieve 445 µmols with 99 x 1000W luminaires hung on 10ft spaced trusses.
-To achieve the same level for the LEDs, we need to use more luminaires than the HPS layout, and cannot achieve the uniformity, nor fit them all if we try to hang them on the 10 ft truss – in this case, we would have to install additional track to fit the number of LED luminaires required.
+To achieve the same level for the LEDs, we need to use more lights than the HPS layout, and cannot achieve uniformity, nor fit them all if we try to hang them on the 10 ft truss – in this case, we would have to install additional track to fit the number of LED luminaires required.

 Also, the reflector technology in the HPS luminaires helps to diffuse the light by reflecting and refracting photons around the grow area in different directions.
 This is different from an LED that directs photons directionally downward.
 So, while the plans have targeted the same light level on the canopy of the crop, you also need to take into consideration how those photons are being distributed into the crop.

-For the LED application, 168 luminaires at 1100 µmol/m2/s1 output each, are producing a total of 184,800 µmols for this entire space.
-The 99 HPS luminaires, with an output of 2100 µmol/m2/s1 each, are
+For the LED application, 168 luminaires at 1100 µmol/m2/s1 output each produce a total of 184,800 µmols for this entire space.
+The 99 HPS grow lights, with an output of 2100 µmol/m2/s1 each, produce 207,900 µmols of PAR light.
+The question is, which one will your crop perform better under?

 The simple answer looks like it would be HPS luminaires.
-However, if your plant is utilizing the blue and red wavelengths of light more efficiently than other areas of the PAR spectrum, then LED luminaires might work better
+However, if your plant is utilizing the blue and red wavelengths of light more efficiently than other areas of the PAR spectrum, then LED indoor grow lights might work better for your crop.
+This is because some of those photons from the broader spectrum HPSs are not utilized by plants for photosynthesis.

-You can see that with the hybrid solution the incremental capex cost is $59,900 more than the HPS (vs. $115,000 for the all LED solution) but still offers an energy savings of 26%.
+You can see that, with the hybrid solution, the incremental capex cost is $59,900 more than the HPS (vs. $115,000 for the all-LED solution) but still offers an energy savings of 26%.
 So a hybrid solution in many cases really does offer the best balance between performance and efficiency and could be a good way for someone who has an existing HID installation to improve their efficiencies, while maintaining the benefits of HID technology by switching out every other HID luminaire with LEDs.

 Remember that we are looking at the lighting costs alone in these calculations.
 To really figure out what solution works best for a particular project, we need to also factor in the relevant infrastructure and heating or cooling costs to determine which setup will truly offer the best ROI for each application.